-- The local community has been empowered to develop the plan for their neighbourhood and has undertaken creative exercises in identifying ways to enhance and improve the area including questionnaires, open events and establishing theme groups to capture the detail of the Neighbourhood Plan. - The Plan policies are based on robust evidence and provide a practical framework within which decisions on planning applications can be made, with a high degree of predictability and efficiency. - The Plan addresses the District Council's housing requirements from the evidence base provided in the emerging Local Plan, whilst putting in place policies to protect the distinctive character of the countryside and the built environment. - The need for high quality design and good standard of amenity for all existing and future residents is incorporated in the Plan policies. - The Plan takes into account the role and unique character of the area and includes policies that protect and enhance these qualities, supporting a sustainable level of growth to ensure ongoing viability. - The Plan supports the transition to a low carbon future by focusing future development within revised and updated Limits to Development and safeguarding and supporting sustainable local economic development and community facilities, thereby reducing the need to travel outside of the area for work and leisure. - The Plan recognises and seeks to conserve heritage assets including those which are designated and those that are locally significant.
+- The local community has been empowered to develop the plan for their neighbourhood and has undertaken creative exercises in identifying ways to enhance and improve the area including questionnaires, open events and establishing theme groups to capture the detail of the Neighbourhood Plan. - The Plan policies are based on robust evidence and provide a practical framework within which decisions on planning applications can be made, with a high degree of predictability and efficiency. - The Plan addresses the District Council's housing requirements as set out in the Harborough Local Plan, whilst putting in place policies to protect the distinctive character of the countryside and the built environment. - The need for high quality design and good standard of amenity for all existing and future residents is incorporated in the Plan policies. - The Plan takes into account the role and unique character of the area and includes policies that protect and enhance these qualities, supporting a sustainable level of growth to ensure ongoing viability. - The Plan supports the transition to a low carbon future by focusing future development within revised and updated Settlement Boundary limits and safeguarding and supporting sustainable local economic development and community facilities, thereby reducing the need to travel outside of the area for work and leisure. - The Plan recognises and seeks to conserve heritage assets including those which are designated and those that are locally significant. - The Plan supports local strategies to improve health, social and cultural wellbeing by safeguarding and encouraging enhancement of community facilities and opportunities to walk and cycle.
+The Plan seeks to address traffic issues; reducing congestion and speeding and thereby sustaining good air quality and improving pedestrian safety.